htaesig/htaesig.github.io/_posts/2025-05-06-may-2025-hta-esig-meeting-minutes.md

 ## 3. EU HTA – info sharing and updates (20min)

-- Lara introduced the next topic and speaker (Dave from MSD), framing the opportunity to HTA ESIG and EFSPI drive a broader discussion around how to ensure that we address PICOs with small-n P's in a statistically and scientifically meaningful way
+- Lara introduced the next topic, framing the opportunity to HTA ESIG and EFSPI drive a broader discussion around how to ensure that we address PICOs with small-n P's in a statistically and scientifically meaningful way
 - Dave Gelb shared MSD efforts on the topic *Small PICOs: How should they be handled within the EU HTA context*
   - Dave and Larry Leon from MSD have come up with a flowchart-type approach to deciding the extent of analysis appropriate for a given PICO
-  - The branching in the flowchart accounts for quantitative assessment of when results are statistically meaningful
+  - Branching in the flowchart accounts for quantitative/simulation assessment of when results are statistically meaningful
   - Discussion  following Dave's presentation:
     - Assessors will still need a place to "hang their hat" if we're not providing statistics, what should that be?
     - To which extent are PICO addressability flowchart TA-dependent?
 Trial-size dependent?
 Etc